bhagyeshiremath/Game/README.md

 # Game
-To Run this on your  system you have to first install python game library ie : pip3 install pygame
+To Run this on your system you need to first install python game library ie:pygame .
+You can download this library from here URL : https://www.pygame.org Or You can use this command to install on your system : pip3 install pygame .
-After installing this you can enjoy the game
+It is fexible to run on any OS (windows , linux , macOS) After installing this you can enjoy the gameing time !!